Help Center

 • Copy — select this option to always copy the default-language custom field values to the secondary-language site version, even in cases when the initial custom field has been altered in the default language;

-• Copy once – by selecting this, the system will copy the custom field value to the secondary language at the initial translation stage.
-Furthermore, if you wish to set here a different value, such a new value won’t be overwritten by the previous one;
+• Copy once — selecting this copies the custom field value to the secondary language at the initial translation stage.
+Furthermore, if you wish to set a different value here, such a new value won’t be overwritten by the previous one;

 • Translate — select this option to make the custom field values translatable.

-As to the _filter_type field, you can choose to copy it or translate.
-Please make sure that you set the _filter_label field to “Translate”; this will help the WPML modules pick the filter labels, which need to be translated.
-Don’t forget to hit the “Save” button.
+As to the “_filter_type” field, you can choose to copy it or translate.
+Please ensure you set the “_filter_label” field to “Translate”; this will help WPML modules identify the filter labels that need translation.

 Make the taxonomies translatable